NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* Can be called only inside a render pass
+* Can be called only inside render pass

 **`Multithreading:`**